pallemannen/hass_tellstick/README.md

 - **Config flow** for initial setup (checks a `telldusd` is actually reachable before creating the entry, rather than accepting blind YAML).
 - **Reconfigure flow** to change host/port and the signal-repetition count without deleting and re-adding the integration.
 - **YAML import** -- existing `tellstick:` config is picked up automatically and converted to a config entry, with a repair issue prompting you to remove the YAML afterwards.
-- **Local or network `telldusd`.** Leave host/port blank for a local `telldusd`; fill in both to reach one over the network -- this only works if that telldusd's local socket has been bridged over TCP somehow (the Telldus add-on does this automatically, via socat).
-Note: using the add-on is *always* network mode, even though the TellStick is physically plugged into the same machine as Home Assistant -- Core and the add-on run in separate containers, so it's still a network connection from Core's side regardless of what's in the same cabinet.
+- **Local or network `telldusd`.** leave host and port blank to talk to a local `telldusd` directly through USB.
+Fill in both to reach a `telldusd` over the network (requires `telldusd` to be reachable over TCP).
+The HA add-on app is reached over the network, and should have been autodiscovered, so just use the suggested values."
-- **Sensors are auto-discovered, with confirm/ignore.** Core's `tellstick` sensor platform required pre-declaring every sensor's ID/name via YAML (`only_named`).
+- **Sensors are auto-discovered, with confirm/ignore.** Core's `tellstick` sensor platform required pre-declaring every sensor's ID/name via YAML (`only_named`) to limit the list.
 This fork instead listens live for new sensors and raises a repair issue per newly-heard one -- nothing gets added until you explicitly confirm it, since 433MHz reception is promiscuous and can pick up neighbouring equipment, not just your own.

 ## Requirements

-A TellStick (or TellStick Duo/ZNet) reachable via `telldusd` -- e.g. the [Telldus add-on](https://github.com/michaelarnauts/home-assistant-tellstick-addon) if you're running Home Assistant OS/Supervised.
+A TellStick (or TellStick Duo/ZNet) reachable via `telldusd` -- e.g. the [Telldus add-on](https://github.com/michaelarnauts/home-assistant-tellstick-addon) if you're running Home Assistant OS/Supervised, a local USB Tellstick or a networked Tallstick where you setup your own TCP bridge.

 ## Installation